mattecasu/rdf-indexer/README.md

 ## Synopsis

-This is an indexer for RDF content coming from a SPARQL-endpoint.
+This is an indexer for RDF content coming from a SPARQL-endpoint.<br/>
 For demo purposes, it shows two implementations, using Apache Jena and RDF4j (Sesame).

 ## Run